 The no-action alternative is the only means by which the proposed project would avoid further impacts to adjacent wetlands.
-The failure of the culvert at Moose Meadows will impede water flow and significantly impair the storm water conveyance and flood discharge attenuation functions of the wetland.
-The no-action alternative does not resolve the failing culvert at Moose Meadows nor improve fish passage at the Little Campbell Creek culvert.
+The failure of the culvert at the Moose Meadows wetland crossing will impede water flow and significantly impair the storm water conveyance and flood discharge attenuation functions of the wetland.
+The no-action alternative does not resolve the failing culvert at Moose Meadows nor improve fish passage at the Little Campbell Creek and Craig Creek culverts.